JJ Pegues

-Early life and high school
+Early life

 Pegues was born in Oxford, Mississippi, and attended Oxford High School where he played football and basketball.
 Coming out of high school, he was rated as a four-star recruit and committed to play college football for the Auburn Tigers.

 College career

 Auburn

-As a freshman in 2020, Pegues played as a tight end and had seven receptions for 57 yards, while also rushing five times for 14 yards.
+As a freshman at Auburn University in 2020, Pegues played as a tight end and had seven receptions for 57 yards, while also rushing five times for 14 yards.
 He was converted to a defensive tackle prior to the 2021 season.
 In 2021, Pegues tallied 17 tackles with two being for a loss, in 13 games.
 After the season, he entered his name into the NCAA transfer portal.

 Ole Miss

-Pegues transferred to play for the Ole Miss Rebels, his hometown team.
+Pegues transferred to play at the University of Mississippi for the Ole Miss Rebels, his hometown team.
 In 2022, he tallied 26 tackles with five being for a loss, three sacks, two pass deflections, and a receiving touchdown.
 In 2023, Pegues played in all 13 games for the Rebels starting in 12, where he notched 42 tackles with eight being for a loss, three and a half sacks, and four pass deflections.
 Ahead of the 2024 season, he was named the recipient of the Chucky Mullins Award.
 In week 9 of the 2024 season, Pegues recorded three tackles for a loss, two sacks, and a rushing touchdown in a win over Oklahoma.